How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 The IP address of your Remarkable 2 will be the last thing you see on this screen.
 If you see two IP addresses listed, it’s because you have your Remarkable 2 connected to your computer via USB C the second IP address will be one you use to connect via WiFi to install the LAMY Al-Star Button Remarkable 2 Eraser Hack.

 Tip: The IP address *may* change every time you do this if your Remarkable is getting a dynamic IP address.
-So the IP address.
-The first time you do this may not be the same as the second time.
+So the IP address for the first time you do this may not be the same as the second time.

 Step 2.
 SSH into your Remarkable 2